-Our building is closed.
+Access to our building is limited.
 But our staff and congregation are fully engaged in the continuing life of the parish and community.

 Mount Olive grafts together the traditional and the progressive—like a tree with roots sunk deep into Christian history and branches stretching outward to the contemporary world.

 - We are a congregation of the Evangelical Lutheran Church in America (ELCA), the nation’s largest Lutheran body.

 - We are a Reconciling in Christ (RIC) congregation and have long been committed to being Christ’s welcoming grace to all God’s children.